-Transfer of Credits from a Previous Associates Degree or a combination of Prior Learning Credits
+Transfer of Credits from a Previous Associate Degree or a combination of Prior Learning Credits

-Students have earned a prior Associates Degree and can transfer at least 60 semester credits (inclusive of Credit for Prior Learning/Life Experience credits) into a Bachelor's program.
+Students who have earned a prior associate degree and can transfer at least 60 semester credits (inclusive of Credit for Prior Learning/Life Experience credits) into a Bachelor's program.

 Previous City College students who earned an associate degree may matriculate into a bachelor's program.
-Previous City College students who have NOT earned an associate degree are NOT eligible to transfer from an AS to a BS program, without having earned an associate's degree.
+Previous City College students who have NOT earned an associate degree are NOT eligible to transfer from an Associate of Science (AS) to a Bachelor of Science (BS) program, without having earned an associate degree.
 Students who start in an AS program are expected to complete that AS program.
-Students who earned an Occupational Associates may be required to take a placement test to determine placement into Math and/or English courses.
+Students who earned an occupational associates may be required to take a placement test to determine placement into Math and/or English courses.

-Transfer of Active Technical and Professional Certifications to a Bachelor's Healthcare Administration Program
+Transfer of Active Technical and Professional Certifications to the Bachelor's Healthcare Administration Program

-City College will accept persons with active Technical and Professional certifications from an accredited schools into the Bachelor of Science in Healthcare Administration.
-Active Technical and Professional Certifications may count towards 52 credits of transfer credit.
+City College will accept persons with active technical and professional certifications from an accredited school into the Bachelor of Science in Healthcare Administration.
+Active technical and professional certifications may count towards 52 credits of transfer credit.

-Applicant may also receive an additional 8 credits in Credit for Life Experience for SLS1201 and SLS2301 provided that the applicant can provide at least 12 months of active ongoing employment.
-Student will be required to complete the Credit for Life Experience request and pay the fee for this evaluation.
+Applicants may also receive an additional 8 credits in Credit for Life Experience for SLS1201 and SLS2301 provided that the applicant can provide at least 12 months of active ongoing employment.
+Applicants will be required to complete the Credit for Life Experience request Form along with the fee for this evaluation.
 All other previous college coursework regardless of if a degree was earned or not will be assessed for granting of additional credits.